Milan Badelj: Loan to Fiorentina

 On 5 August 2019, Badelj joined Fiorentina on loan until 30 June 2020 with an option to buy.
 On 3 September 2019 he wore captain armband in 1–1 draw against Parma, despite being a loaned player, due to absence of regular captain Germán Pezzella.
 It was the first time for Badelj to being captain since his comeback.
 Fiorentina chose not to activate the option and Badelj returned to Lazio at the end of the spell.

 Genoa

 On 16 September 2020, Badelj signed a three-year contract with Genoa.

-On 20 February 2021, he scored his first goal for the club, as he equalized at the last minute of a match against Hellas Verona: in that occasion, he celebrated by recreating the number 13 with his fingers pointed to the sky, as a way to pay tribute to his late friend and former team-mate Davide Astori (in fact, the Italian defender had used to wear the number 13 shirt until his tragic death).
+On 20 February 2021, he scored his first goal for the club, as he equalized at the last minute of a match against Hellas Verona: in that occasion, he celebrated by displaying the number 13 with his fingers pointed to the sky, as a way to pay tribute to his late friend and former teammate Davide Astori (who had wore the number 13 throughout most of his career until his death in 2018).